WWC-CovidHackathon/covid-detection/README.md

 * model_architecture.json and model_weights.h5<br>
 Function: These are our trained model files. <br>
 * model_prediction.py<br>
-Function: It generates prediction with our model.<br>
+Function: It generates predictions using our model.<br>
 * app.py<br>
-Function: It allows users to upload images and to obtain predictions. <br>
+Function: It deploys the app. <br>